zutherb/AppStash/README.md

 ```

 Vagrant will provision each node in the cluster with all the necessary components (e.g. Monitoring, Build, Database,
-Debian repository and Application Server) to run a whole development cluster.
-The initial setup can take a few minutes
+Debian repository and Application Server).
+The initial setup can take a few minutes.
-until the provisioning on each node is completed.

 ### Deploy on production servers